FAQs: Deferred Candidacy Policy + Review of Host City Selection Criteria

 The Deferred Candidacy policy applies only to champions who will represent their national bodies at the world championship events.
 We encourage competitors with concerns about regional competitions to contact their elected National Body or Chapter representatives.

 The Deferred Candidacy policy applies only to national champions.
 We want to be clear that we acknowledge, respect, and thank our judges and volunteers for investing their time and money into competitions.
-The objective of the DC policy is to provide options for competitors who have earned the right to represent their country at the international level and to address the compulsory nature of the world championship competitions.
+The objective of the DC policy is to provide options for competitors who have earned the right to compete at the international level and to address the compulsory nature of the world championship competitions.

 That said, the DC policy is only the first step in the process.
 The SCA Board will be creating a committee to review site selection policies to help reduce instances in which judges, volunteers, competitors, and attendees might feel unsafe or unwelcome.

 Yes, if a competitor defers one year, their National Body or Chapter will have the option to send the next placing champion to compete in their place.
 What changes with the DC policy is that now the competitor who is unable to attend the competition does not lose their spot.

 Yes, there could be two competitors in one year.
 As the championships will still be annual events, the deferred candidate and the newly crowned champion would both be representing in the next world event.

 This is a tough question to which we don’t currently have an answer.
 We will certainly consider outlining clear guidelines on this in the DC policy document but it may be a case-by-case situation.

 This is a good question to which we currently do not have an answer.
 We will make sure the full policy document covers this.